the land of the blue sea, the magical islands and the ouzo

 Greece, also known as Hellas and officially the Hellenic Republic, is a country in southeastern Europe.
 It is situated in the southern end of the Balkan Peninsula and almost all of it is surrounded by sea - the Aegean Sea to the east, the Ionian to the west, and the Mediterranean to the south.
-Greece has the twelfth longest coastline in the world - 13,676 km in length, featuring also a vast number of islands (about 1400 of which 227 are inhabited).
-The Greek islands are divided into six groups, according to their location and characteristics:
+Greece has the twelfth longest coastline in the world - 13,676 km in length, featuring also a vast number of inhabited islands which attract more and more tourists every summer.

-And last but not least, the genuine Greek cuisine is a real gastronomy adventure.
+The genuine Greek cuisine is a real gastronomy adventure.
 Combining Mediterranean, Balkan and even some Orient style, it suits anyone`s taste.
 Traditional Greek restaurants are called ”tavernas” and apart from grilled meat and seafood, they serve authentic Greek dishes like Greek moussaka, pastitsio, stifado, kokkinisto and gemista.
 Sometimes regions or islands have their own recipes or typical dishes like fava in Santorini, revithokeftedes in Sifnos, pastitsada in Corfu, kalogeros in Naxos and dakos salad in Crete.

 Another thing not to miss is the most common Greek street food called gyros, and if you want to try local sweets and desserts find a zaharoplastio (confectionery store) or artopolio (bakery).